mffkht/mffkht/README.md

 <!-- Quick Info -->
 ### 💁‍♀️ About Me

-- 🔍 Aspiring SQA driven by testing and clean code
-- 🌱 Currently diving deep into *Laravel*
+-  Aspiring Business Analyst
+-  Currently a student, continuously learning and improving my skills
+-  Willing to learn, adapt, and grow in the tech industry
-- 📫 Reach me at: *maffiakhateg@gmail.com*
+-  Reach me at: maffiakhateg@gmail.com

 ---